Friday, May 24, 2019

 Rev. Philip L. Boroughs, S.J., president of the College

-As I look at you, the Holy Cross class of 2018, I wonder what experiences you will share, what ideas will capture your minds, what deep desires will move your hearts, what human needs will inspire your generosity, and what life-transforming projects you will devise to serve the common good?
+As I look at you, the Holy Cross class of 2019, I wonder what experiences you will share, what ideas will capture your minds, what deep desires will move your hearts, what human needs will inspire your generosity, and what life-transforming projects you will devise to serve the common good?
 These undergraduate years have the power to set the direction for your entire life.
-Enjoy them.

-Now, 4 years later, I hope you have enjoyed your time on Mount St. James.
+Now, 4 years later, I hope that your years on Mount St. James have been transformative.
 While I suspect that for many of you it is still too early to discern with precision your life’s direction, I hope you are taking the next steps in your life’s journey with confidence.
 Clearly the intellectual life you pursued here has given you a wide range of new questions and interests which are now leading many of you to graduate studies.

-For all the members of the Class of 2018, I hope that your immersion experiences, study abroad, Maymester trips, alternate Spring Break and other international and domestic cross-cultural experiences have stirred in you a life-long desire to learn more about different cultures, ways of living, political and social needs, and religious differences and similarities.
-If the College has been at least moderately successful in our attempts to create an inclusive and welcoming community here on Mount St. James, then we can expect that in the years ahead you will become increasingly sensitive, understanding and open to those who see the world with a distinctive lens or are differently gifted, and that you will work for social justice when their rights are denied.
+For all the members of the Class of 2019, I hope that your service here in Worcester, alternate Spring Breaks, immersion trips, study abroad, international and domestic cross-cultural experiences, as well as the protests and social activism you have participated in, have stirred in you a life-long desire to learn more about the lives and needs of others, different cultures and identities, political and social realities, and religious differences and similarities.
+If the needs of our campus, country and world have touched your lives, then we can expect that in the years ahead you will become increasingly sensitive, understanding and open to those who face overwhelming challenges, who see the world with a distinctive lens or are differently gifted, and who need the support and care of society to thrive.
+May your work to change our world be hope-filled, collaborative and just.

-Finally, in all the experiences where you have had to learn truths the hard way, have been challenged and struggled, have failed and rebounded, or have had to wait as the slow process of inspiration and insight unfolded, I hope you have been graced with patience, humility, and compassion, characteristics so badly needed in contemporary society.
+Finally, in all the experiences where you have had to learn truths the hard way, have challenged and been challenged, have struggled, failed and rebounded, or have had to wait as the slow process of inspiration and insight unfolded, I hope you have been graced with courage, patience, humility, and compassion, characteristics so badly needed in contemporary society.
 I hope, too, that the College’s commitment to spiritual growth, religious development, and our human need for greater silence, prayer and thoughtful decision-making, will continue to mark your lives.

 For those of you still discerning your next steps, be open to new experiences and don’t be afraid to take some risks.
 Your first job doesn’t have to be your life’s career, but can simply be your best attempt to get your foot in a door and build experiences and a resume on which to base further decisions.
 I don’t know any successful professionals, myself included, who haven’t had to sort through periods of uncertainty more than once in our careers.
 These experiences, too, have a lot to teach us about creativity and resiliency.